Repair or replace? An honest decision guide

 - Written quote, no surprises

-- 90-day warranty on most repairs
+- 90-day warranty on repairs

 - Same-day on common parts